-Line 1 - Number of members Enter the number of members that are individual residents of Maryland (including resident fiduciaries), the number that are individual nonresidents of Maryland (including nonresident fiduciaries), the number of nonresident and resident entities, the number of other entities, and the total number of all members.
+Line 1 - Number of members Enter the number of members that are individual residents of Maryland (including resident fiduciaries), the number that are individual nonresidents of Maryland (including nonresident fiduciaries), the number of nonresident entities, the number of other entities, including resident entities, and the total number of all members.

-Include in "Others" entities that are tax-exempt under IRC Sections 408(e) or 501.
+Include in "Others", resident entities and entities that are taxexempt under IRC Sections 408(e) or 501.